The image depicts a serene garden scene with lush greenery, rows of plants, and a greenhouse, set against a backdrop of trees and a clear blue sky.

 Help

 We have been hosting through other websites for over 15 years, and have a pretty good system in place.
-We ask that people come here with a solid work ethic, good communication skills, and the willingness to learn.
-Tasks vary greatly depending on season, but can include general gardening, light construction, cleaning, painting, landscaping, firewood harvest, tree planting, poultry care, pruning, food preservation, and more.
-We meet in the morning to discuss daily tasks and there will be opportunities for both group and independent work.
+We ask that people come here with a solid ethic, good communication skills, and the willingness to learn.
+Tasks vary greatly depending on season.
+We meet in the morning to discuss daily tasks and there will be opportunities for both group and independent tasks.
 We much prefer longer stays of 2+ months but are willing to host shorter visits (2 weeks or more) for international visitors.

 • Languages spoken